 - Playlists: Organize relevant content using the site's playlist feature.
 If you choose to publicize them, playlists will appear on your channel's page below your uploaded content.
 You can also organize other users' content through a list.
 For instance, if you're a marketing agency, you can compile a client's videos into one big list.
 Otherwise, this is another way to organize your own content on your channel.

-- Sharing: The site's social widget allows users to share videos on other social media networks, including Twitter, Facebook, Google Plus, Blogger, Reddit, Tumblr, Pinterest, LinkedIn, StumbleUpon, LiveJournal, Digg and more.
+- Sharing: The site's social widget allows users to share videos on other social media networks, such as Twitter, Facebook, Google Plus, Blogger, Reddit, Tumblr, Pinterest and LinkedIn.

 Verifying your channel

 How will you know if a channel is verified or not?
-There will be a small checkbox, which indicates a verification badge, right next to the channel's name.
-To apply for verification, typically your channel must have 100,000 subscribers, the company says.
+There will be a small checkbox, which indicates a verification badge next to the channel's name.
+To apply for verification, your channel must have 100,000 subscribers.
 However, interested businesses can contact Google directly to inquire about verification.

-Similar to Facebook Live and Periscope, YouTube has its own live streaming feature.
-Predominantly, these broadcasts are usually oriented around news or sports.
-They also aren't as important or significant of a feature compared to the site's standard video format; it's not widely known to the general public.
-However, according to YouTube, your account must be verified to conduct a live stream.
+Similar to Facebook Live, YouTube has its own livestreaming feature.
+Broadcasts are usually oriented around news or sports.
+YouTube Live isn't as important as the site's standard video format, because it's not as widely known, and your account must be verified to conduct a livestream.

 Trending videos on YouTube

-Trending videos are any videos that YouTube users are interacting with at a very high rate.
-Often these videos were recently uploaded (a day or so ago).
-As previously mentioned, you can view the current trending videos under the "Trending" tab on the YouTube homepage, even if you're not logged in or don't have an account.
+Trending videos are videos that YouTube users are interacting with at a very high rate.
+Often these videos were uploaded within the last couple days.
+You can view the current trending videos under the Trending tab on the YouTube homepage even if you're not logged in or don't have an account.

 For brands, the goal of creating trending content isn't necessary.
 It could be a shoot-for-the-stars goal, because if one of your videos goes viral, it could end up on the trending page and thus gain significant exposure to your company.
 However, silly commercials, like those on the Super Bowl, have ended up as trending YouTube videos shortly following their television debut.

 Many YouTubers have corporate sponsorships.
 These sponsors send YouTubers their products to mention or use in their videos.
-Oftentimes, YouTubers will verbally mention the company and how awesome their product is.
-For instance, makeup companies often send popular beauty bloggers up their products, so these bloggers can make videos applying the makeup.
-Plus, some upload haul-themed videos where they review several products at once.
+Often, YouTubers will verbally mention the company and how awesome their product is.
+For instance, makeup companies often send popular beauty bloggers their products so these bloggers can make videos applying the makeup.
+Some creators upload haul videos where they review several products at once.

 Advertising on YouTube

-There are a few ways to advertise on YouTube, especially since users reap the benefits of the site's free service.
-Since the site is based on video content, companies are encouraged to add a call-to-action link to their website following their video.
+There are a few ways to advertise on YouTube, as users reap the benefits of the site's free service.
+Since the site is based on video content, companies are encouraged to add a call-to-action link directing viewers to their website following the video.

-YouTube Red is a subscription service, starting at $9.99 a month, which allows users to stream video content without advertisements at the beginning of videos.
-This service is great for anyone who wants to watch videos without interruptions.
-It also lets you download videos to watch while offline.
+YouTube Premium (formerly YouTube Red) is a subscription service, starting at $11.99 a month, that allows users to stream video content and music without advertisements at the beginning of videos.
+It also lets you download videos to watch offline.

-Although you don't need a subscription to operate YouTube for your business, it's good to know the latest news about the site to better familiarize yourself with it.
+Although you don't need a premium subscription to operate YouTube for your business, it's good to know the latest news about the site to better familiarize yourself with it.
 Plus, with this subscription, remember that videos are ad-free.
-At the end of the day, YouTube Red could hurt your business, because the premium services take users away from in-stream advertisements.
+At the end of the day, though, YouTube Premium could hurt your business, because the premium services take users away from in-stream advertisements.